-When they’re older, they might feel the need for a ‘big’ boy or girl’s bed.
+When they’re older, they might need a ‘big boy or girl’s bed.
 If you have several children, this could be the time to invest in some bunk beds.
 If one child is much younger than the other, make sure they sleep on the bottom bunk.
-Choose a bed that has guard rails to stop children rolling out.
+Choose a bed that has guard rails to stop children from rolling out.
 These rails should be at least 5 inches higher than the mattress.
 If you have any reservations, stick with a standard bed.

 You can inject some real fun into your child(ren) ’s bedtime with a novelty bed and, in the process, liven up the design of their bedroom.
-Beds come in a variety of themes these days, from cars and buses to houses and more.
-If you’re having trouble getting your kid to go to bed at night, this might just do the trick.
+Beds come in various themes, from cars and buses to houses.
+If you’re having trouble getting your kid to bed at night, this might do the trick.

-Cabin beds and midsleepers not only turn sleeping into an adventure for a child; they also provide extra storage space for their belongings.
+Cabin beds and mid-sleepers turn sleeping into an adventure for a child and provide extra storage space for their belongings.
 Some have a desk, too.
-They work well for older children and will serve you well if space is at a premium.
+They work well for older children and will serve you well if space is premium.
 They’re elegant and can blend in well with a room’s design.

 Picking the right bed for a child is a responsible job.
-It’s important for them to get a good night’s sleep, just as it is for you.
+They need to get a good night’s sleep, just as it is for you.
 It’s better to spend more than less (unless you’re still getting value for money).
-Consider your child’s weight and size, and what mattress would be right for them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.
+Consider your child’s weight and size and what mattress would suit them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.

 Not sure what would work best for you?
-Why not take a look at our children’s beds?
-We have a variety of options, including cabin beds, midsleepers, bunk beds and more, as well as additional styles of bed and children’s bedding, so you’re sure to find something of interest.
+Why not look at our shorty beds?
+A shorty bed creates the perfect transition from a cot.
+We have various options, including cabin beds, mid-sleepers, bunk beds and more, and additional styles of bed and children’s bedding, so you’re sure to find something of interest.
 Happy browsing!